-Digitalization has simplified many essential activities of our lives but it has also helped cybercriminals in upgrading their strategies to perform cybercrime activities.
+Digitalization has simplified many essential activities of our lives but it has also helped cybercriminals upgrade their strategies to perform cybercrime activities.

-Social engineering is a strategy applied by cyber criminals in tricking people to obtain their valuable and private information.
+Social engineering is a strategy applied by cybercriminals to trick people into obtaining their valuable and private information.

-The confidential information is useful in getting the control of systems and accomplishing actions to negatively impact the individual or even the organization to the data accessed by the cyber crooks.
+The confidential information is useful in getting control of systems and accomplishing actions to negatively impact the individual or even the organization with the data accessed by the cybercrooks.

 To make sure their company’s sensitive data is secure, many companies hire information security vendors who test employees’ security awareness for such attacks.